Perturbation theory (quantum mechanics): Second-order and higher-order corrections

 Up to second order, the expressions for the energies and (normalized) eigenstates are:

-If an intermediate normalization is taken (it means, if we require that $\langle n^{(0)}|n(\lambda) \rangle=1$), we obtain the same expression for the second-order correction to the wave function, except for the last term.
+If an intermediate normalization is taken (in other words, if it is required that $\langle n^{(0)}|n(\lambda) \rangle=1$), then we obtain a nearly identical expression for the second-order correction to the correction given immediately above.
+To be precise, for an intermediate normalization, the last term would be omitted.